mstriemer/zamboni/docs/api/topics/ratings.rst

     :query app: the ID or slug of the app whose ratings are to be returned.
     :query user: the ID of the user or `mine` whose ratings are to be returned.
+    :query lang: a language to filter ratings by if `match_lang` is set.
+    :query match_lang: a boolean to specify to match langauge or not.
+If unset all results are returned, if 1 only results matching `lang` are returned if 0 only results not matching `lang` are returned.
+All other values are ignored.

     The value `mine` can be used to filter ratings belonging to the currently logged in user.